 Don’t forget to drain and flush out any water from inground sprinkler systems or outdoor pools, as per the manufacturers’ instructions.

 Inspect Your Roof

 Taking care of your roof is fall home tip number four.
 Fall is the perfect time to check your roof for any damage and ensure your winter is not spent with a leaky roof.
-Most Canadian roofs are made of asphalt shingles, which last 15-20+ years if installed correctly.
+Most Canadian roofs are made of asphalt shingles, which can last 15-30 years if installed correctly.
 If your roof is approaching this age it is vital to check for deterioration and replace your roof as soon necessary.

 You will want to inspect your roof for any loose, missing, or worn out shingles, as well as check for mold and rot.
 From inside your attic, you want to check for any signs of leaks or water damage, as well as ensure that no critters have made a home there.
 If you do not feel confident inspecting your roof or attic please contact a local professional.

 Smoke detectors and carbon monoxide detectors save lives.
 Number 5 on our list of fall home tips is make sure you test and replace the batteries in both of these devices on each floor of your home.
 This is also the perfect time to check that your fire extinguishers are not expired or due for a safety inspection.

 Do Your Yard Work

 With the beautiful fall colours comes a downpour of leaves and of course the dreaded raking season.
 Here’s the last of our fall home tips – clear your lawn of leaves and cut your lawn before winter.
 This will prevent animals and insects from nesting in your lawn.
 This is also the perfect time to plant bulbs, so your spring is bright and cheery.
 While you’re completing the last of your yard work, make sure you take the time to inspect any trees.
 Remove any damaged or weak branches that may be susceptible to damage from a winter storm.